oerc-music/meld-testing-ssi3/Notes/SSI3-draft-report.md

 ## 1.1 About this report

-This report includes objectively observed phenomena, subjective personal impressions, andf widely accepted practices about the development and maintenance of a software system.
+This report includes objectively observed phenomena, subjective personal opinions, andf widely accepted practices about the development and maintenance of a software system.

 > Software sustainability arises at the interface between technical environment within which it is performed, and the personal involvement of software developers who create and sustain the software.
 As a research software engineer, I feel that it can be useful to highlight subjective issues faced by a working developer.
-Such subjective views are highlighted in this document through presentation in the style of this paragraph.
+My personal subjective views are presented in the style of this paragraph.

-The main body of the report is structured thus:
+The main body of the report is structured as:

 - Discussion of the characteristics of Digital Humanities research software, and how they may affect sustainability of software outputs.